ahmadadlan11/donates/README.md

 ## 🏁 Getting Started

-To have a in-app purchasing experience, there are two requirment needed:
+To have a in-app purchasing experience, you **MUST** send a message to `adonese@soluspay.net` that containing :

-- Create a Solus account [here](https://google.com)
+- activity name (eg. store name , business name etc.. )

-- Create billerId by fill [THIS](https://github.com/ahmadadlan11/noebs-web-portal/blob/master/.github/Biller%20registration%20%20form.docx) and send it to `adonese@soluspay.net`
+- Create biller ID by fill [THIS](https://github.com/ahmadadlan11/noebs-web-portal/raw/master/.github/Biller%20registration%20%20form.docx) and send it to `adonese@soluspay.net`

+biller ID is the link between your bank account and EBS.

-##### We can host the page in our system (ie. yourname.soluspay.net) without extra fees
+##### We can host the page in our system (ie. yourname.soluspay.net)

 ## :wrench: How its work